 SUMMARY OF BEST EVIDENCE

 (1) Description and appraisal of ‘A comparative study of open and closed kinetic chain exercise regimes in patients with knee osteoarthritis’ by Lim BW.
 A comparative study of open and closed kinetic chain exercise regimes in patients with knee osteoarthritis.
 PHYSIOTHER SINGAPORE.
-2002;5(2):34-40
+2002;5(2):34-40.